MahmoudAshours/SimpleLB/README.md

-# Simple Redis-based Load Balancer
+# Redis-based Least Connections Load Balancer

-A lightweight HTTP load balancer implementation using Go, Gin framework, and Redis for tracking server loads.
+A lightweight HTTP load balancer implementation using Go, Gin framework, and Redis that distributes traffic using the Least Connections algorithm.

 ## Overview

-This project implements a basic load balancing service that distributes incoming requests across multiple backend servers.
-It uses Redis sorted sets to keep track of the current load on each server and directs new requests to the server with the lowest current load.
+This project implements a load balancing service that distributes incoming requests across multiple backend servers using the Least Connections algorithm.
+It uses Redis sorted sets to track the current number of active connections on each server and directs new requests to the server handling the fewest connections at any given moment.

 ## Features

-- Server selection based on current load using Redis sorted sets
+- Least Connections load balancing strategy using Redis sorted sets
 - Dynamic scoring system that increments when a server receives a request and decrements when processing is complete
 - Basic server health checking through a heartbeat endpoint
 - Simple HTTP request forwarding